brennovich/feuerundflamme.xyz/_posts/24-04-02-keramiktreff beginn.markdown

 Dearest ceramic lovers!

 ☝️✊💪 **On 9.4. we start this year's KeramikTreff season at a new location on the site: in front of / next to / in the Stadtwerkstatt, aka Adlerhalle.
-From then on we will be on site again regularly: every Tuesday, 5 - 8 pm** 👍👌🤙
+From now on we will be on site again regularly: every Tuesday, 5 - 8 pm** 👍👌🤙

 🔥💥⚒️🔥💥
 The system remains the same: we provide you with materials, a workshop and workstations and provide voluntary support for all questions.
 We ask for a donation to cover the costs.